+Note that a high correlation does not necessarily imply an accurate prediction, since the correlation measures the degree to which the two data move together, rather than whether they are equal.
+For example, the 2008 test period has a very high correlation for Life evaluation, but visual inspection of the graph shows that while the series move together, the predicted series is much higher.
 In the case of Life evaluation this may be due to the change in the ordering of questions in the Gallup survey that took place at about this time, and is thought to depress the overall Life evaluation measure, as reported by Deaton (2011).

-However, the objective of this exercise is to obtain a combination of keywords that is able to predict the evolution -and not the level- of subjective wellbeing, both cognitive and emotional.
-With respect to this objective, it seems that such an exercise is not out of reach, at least over a 12 month period.
+The objective of this exercise is to obtain a combination of keywords that is able to predict the evolution -and not the level- of subjective wellbeing, both cognitive and emotional.
+With respect to this objective, it seems that such an exercise is not out of reach, at least over a 12-month period.
 Big Data creates a new avenue for constructing a high-frequency indicator of wellbeing beyond GDP